matteo14c/HaploCoV/docs/source/genomic.rst

 Novel designations
 ==================

 Novel designations of lineages/variants are be indicated by a suffix, that is happended to the name of the parental lineage, in HaploCoV.
-By default the suffix is composed by the letter N followed by a, dot and a progressive number.
+By default the suffix is composed by the letter ``N`` followed by a, ``dot`` and a ``progressive number``.
 For example if HaploCoV identifies 2 novel candidate lineages within the Pango lineage B.1, the names will be:

 | B.1.N1
 | B.1.N2

-The default string/letter to be used as a suffix is set by the --suffix option in augmentClusters.pl.
+The default string/letter to be used as a suffix is set by the --suffix option in *augmentClusters.pl*.
 Please see below for how to modify this default behaviour.